v-utsav/v-utsav/README.md

 ## About Me

-Hi, I’m Utsav — a developer from India, currently pursuing a Master's in Computer Science in Germany.
+Hi, I’m Utsav, currently pursuing a Master's in Computer Science at University of Bonn in Germany.
 I specialize in building intuitive web interfaces with **React.js** and am gaining hands-on experience with **Java (Spring Boot)** on the backend.
 While I have a strong foundation in this stack, I’m always eager to explore and work with other technologies across the full stack.

 ---